kondrak/vkQuake2/README.md

 The [release package](https://github.com/kondrak/vkQuake2/releases) comes only with the Quake 2 Demo content to showcase Vulkan functionality.
 For full experience, copy retail `.pak`, model and video files into the `baseq2` directory and run the executable.
 For mission packs, copy necessary data to `rogue` ("Ground Zero") and `xatrix` ("The Reckoning") directories respectively.
 You can then start the game with `./quake2 +set game rogue` or `./quake2 +set game xatrix`.

 ## Music
 This project uses [Miniaudio](https://github.com/dr-soft/miniaudio) for music playback if the original game CD is not available.
-For standard Quake 2, copy all tracks to `baseq2/music` directory following the `trackXX.[ogg,flac,mp3,wav]` naming scheme (so track02.ogg, track03.ogg... for OGG files etc.).
+For standard Quake 2, copy all tracks into the `baseq2/music` directory following the `trackXX.[ogg,flac,mp3,wav]` naming scheme (so track02.ogg, track03.ogg... for OGG files etc.).
 For "Ground Zero" and "The Reckoning", copy the tracks to `rogue/music` and `xatrix/music` directories respectively.
 For additional control over the playback, use the `miniaudio [on,off,play [X],loop [X],stop,pause,resume,info]` console command.

 Console commands
 ===